Schwa Sound Rules: 6 Strategies for Teaching the Most Common English Sound

 After going over schwa pronunciation, students usually have another question in mind: When are they supposed to say it?
 More than the pronunciation itself, this is what makes the schwa sound so tricky.

-The general rule for schwa is that it only happens in unstressed syllables.
+As we said above, the schwa only happens in unstressed syllables.
 Most of the time (but not always!), unstressed syllables in a word use a schwa.

 butter → but | ter